Annual Report - 2002-2003

 Health & Environmental

-The SECF Commission extended follow-up invitations to:
+The SECF Commission continued to extend follow-up invitation to:

 ·Dr. Mitchell Katz, Director of Department of Public Health to address health issues confronting the BVHP Community.
 Some of these health problems are a prevalence of breast cancer among the African-American women, prostate cancer, asthma and other respiratory ailments, etc.